 Aside from pastry stresses above, it really is an easy dessert to assemble – promise!

-While the pastry is chilling, melt the butter in a pan.
-Once melted, take off the heat and mix in the sugar.
-Then add the ground almonds, egg and almond extract.
+- For the frangipane: While the pastry is chilling, place the butter in a large bowl, and beat in the sugar.
+Then beat in the ground almonds, egg and almond extract.
 Set aside until needed.